-Name Read Analog Input Range Code from Channel N

-Description Returns the range code from a specified analog input channel in a specified module.

-Syntax \$aaBnn(cr)

-aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)

-B is the Analog Input Range Code command.

-nn (range 00-07) represents the specific channel you want to read the range code.

-Response !aa(code) if the command is valid.

-(code) is the range code read.
+Name Read Analog Input Range Code from Channel N Description Returns the range code from a specified analog input channel in a specified module.
+Syntax \$aaBnn(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) B is the Analog Input Range Code command. nn (range 00-07) represents the specific channel you want to read the range code. (cr) is the terminating character, carriage return (0Dh).
+Response !aa(code) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. (cr) is the terminating character, carriage return (0Dh). (code) is the range code read.
 Refer to the tables below to see the meaning of range code for different modules.